3mkay/3mkay.github.io/_posts/2013-11-27-selling-a-lean-slash-agile-process.md

  1. Fixed launch date
  1. Fixed features

-What they understand about agile is that you get the following:
+What they understand about agile is that they will get:

  1. Unknown price
  1. Unknown launch date
  1. Unknown features

 As you can imagine, that makes them nervous.
-Sometimes nervous enough to disregard any agile process without knowing the detail.
+Sometimes nervous enough to disregard any agile process without asking if that is actually the case.

-An internal client (Sales, Development), on the other hand, wants
+An internal client (Sales, Development), on the other hand, want

 This phenomenon is by no means limited to non-technical clients